vizhur/ViennaSample-LR/readme.md

 # Simple Linear Regression

-This sample shows how to install and use matploblit
+This sample shows how to use matploblit to save a plot file (png format), and view it in the Run History detail page.

 Run linear_reg.py in local conda environment.
 ```